XLRINN/nix/docs/BITWARDEN_SECRETS.md

 sops-check     # List expected secrets in /run/secrets
 ```

+Running `unlock` (or `nix run .#secrets`) now starts with a quick prompt asking whether to use the machine’s Bitwarden Secrets Manager token or your personal credentials.
+Pick whichever is available; you can force a mode ahead of time via `UNLOCK_MODE=machine|personal`.

 ### Tailscale

 After running the apply script, Tailscale will automatically use the auth key from Bitwarden: